 I can only do mindless work.
 I have spent the last hour and forty minutes filling in names on a database.

 Jane phoned.
 We have an offer from Italy and three offers from UK publishers!
 I did a little scream in the office when I put the phone down and then told everyone.
 My book is going to be published.

 Now we go to auction!

 Our Endless Numbered Days will be published in the UK and commonwealth, US, Canada, France, Italy, The Netherlands, Taiwan, Israel and Turkey.
 It is available to pre-order now:

-Or, you can add it to your Goodreads ‘to read’ list here, and you can join my mailing list to receive updates and news, here.
+You can add it to your Goodreads ‘to read’ list here, and you can join my mailing list to receive updates and news, here.